jinjin0718/2025-11-18-ex1/README.md

 - `git switch <name>`: switch to the <name> branch
 - `git switch -c <name>`: create <name> and switch to it in one go, from HEAD

 when you push the branch to github, it will automatically update the PR

+- `git fetch --prune`: will delete branch on remote